-The rate of disability pension and additional pension together may not exceed the amount of the special rate pension.
-(Persons entitled to additional pension for disabilities listed at items 1 to 6 above receive the same amount as the special rate pension.)
+The rate of Disability Compensation Payment and additional payment together may not exceed the amount of the special rate.
+(Persons entitled to additional payment for disabilities listed at items 1 to 6 above receive the same amount as the special rate.)

-VEA section 27(4) contains deeming provisions for partial amputations and for loss of function without amputation.
+VEA subsection 27(4) contains deeming provisions for partial amputations and for loss of function without amputation.

-- See Notes 6, 7 and 8 under Disability Pension - General Rate.
+- See Notes 6, 7 and 8 under Disability Compensation Payment - General Rate.

-- Eligibility for the additional pension is assessed when the rate of disability pension is assessed.
+- Eligibility for the additional payment is assessed when the rate of Disability Compensation Payment is assessed.

 Date of Introduction